 In 2008, choreographer Rosie Kay joined the 4th Battalion The Rifles, to watch and participate in full battle exercises on Dartmoor and Salisbury Plain, and visited the Defence and National Rehabilitation Centre for our Armed Forces to learn about the effects of conflict.
 What came of these observations is now an award-winning, five-star work, 5 SOLDIERS.

 5 SOLDIERS: The Body is the Frontline arrived in London fresh from an award-winning sell out run at The Edinburgh Fringe Festival.
 It has won a string of 4 and 5 star reviews for its visceral portrayal of the lives and experiences of a female and four young male soldiers as they undergo training and are deployed in the middle of a brutal conflict.

-The live stream on 8 September kicks off a national tour, in association with the Army, that begins with three performances presented in partnership with Sadler’s Wells at the drill hall at London’s Yeomanry House.
-It will include a post-show discussion where the audience will be able to put questions to a panel including Lt Gen James Bashall CBE, Lt Col Sue Wright former SO1 Arts, choreographer and creator of the show creator Rosie Kay, Sadler’s Wells Artistic Director and Chief Executive Alistair Spalding and Observer dance critic Luke Jennings.
+The live stream on 8 September kicked off a national tour, in association with the Army, that began with three performances presented in partnership with Sadler’s Wells at the drill hall at London’s Yeomanry House.
+It included a post-show discussion where the audience was able to put questions to a panel including Lt Gen James Bashall CBE, Lt Col Sue Wright former SO1 Arts, choreographer and creator of the show creator Rosie Kay, Sadler’s Wells Artistic Director and Chief Executive Alistair Spalding and Observer dance critic Luke Jennings.

 Rosie Kay said:

 Watch the trailer

 It’s vital that we understand what we ask of British soldiers.
 5 SOLDIERS gets beyond the uniform to humanise their stories and experiences.
 The response from audiences, including everyone from veterans to peace activists, has been tremendous.